 There are no specifically required courses beyond those associated with the Master's.
 To remain an active student (with email and library privileges), however, students must enroll for at least three hours during the fall and spring semesters.
 Any student not on medical leave who fails to meet this minimum registration requirement must apply for readmission.
 Students on assistantship and others seeking full-time status must enroll for a minimum of twelve hours.

-Three of these may be taken on an audit basis; the remainder must be taken for a letter grade (which may be S/U - the Georgia Tech equivalent of P/F).
+Three of these may be taken on an audit basis; the remainder must be taken for a letter grade, except for HTS 9000 "Doctoral Thesis," which must be taken S/U (Georgia Tech's equivalent of "pass/fail").
 Students must be enrolled for at least one hour during their term of graduation.